automl/SMAC3/README.md

     In: Proceedings of the conference on Learning and Intelligent OptimizatioN (LION 5)

-SMAC v3 is mainly written in Python.
+SMAC v3 is mainly written in Python 3.4.
+We expect that it should be also compatible with Python 2.7.
 Its [Random Forest](https://bitbucket.org/aadfreiburg/random_forest_run) is written in C++.

 #Installation: